-Memories as a Child I was born on Jan.
-16, 1857.
-I don't think most people realize the memories of their children go back as far as they do.
+I was born on January 16,1857.
+I don'st think most people realize that the memories of their children go back as far as they do.
 I will tell a few things that I can remember of early date that I can prove by history.

-My grandmother on my mother's side had slaves.
+My Grandmother on my mother's side had slaves.
 She had an old colored lady to do the cooking and washing for the family.
 We were taught to be polite and kind to her and to obey her.
 She treated us children fine except when we had muddy feet, then she would stomp and scold and tell us not to come into her house with those muddy feet.
 She always called me "Massa Johnny".
-One day she was washing down by the spring under a big willow tree and she said, "Massa tree and she said, "Massa Johnny, take that gourd dipper and go to the spring and get a dipper of water."
+One day she was washing down by the spring under a big willow tree and she said, "Massa Johnny, take that gourd dipper and go to the spring and get a dipper of water."
 I did, thinking that she wanted a drink, and gave it to her.
 Then she said, "Massa Johnny, don't you want a drink?"
-Sure, I wanted a drink, and I tipped up the big two quart dipper and it covered my whole face.
+Sure, I wanted a drink and I tipped up the big two quart dipper and it covered my whole face.
 Just then she hollered, "Don't stick your nose in that dipper."
-It frightened me so I jumped and she broke out in a big Ha, Ha.
-I always liked to go down to the negros quarters to hear them sing and see them dance and hear all kinds of ghost stories until it came time to go home to bed.
-Then one old mammy would say "Now Massa Johnny, I will hold the light so the Boogy Boos won't catch you", and she would tell me to run fast so they won't catch you.
+It frightened me so I jumped and she broke out in a big Ha,Ha.
+I always liked to go down to the negroe's quarters to hear them sing and see them dance and hear all kinds of ghost stories until it came time to go home to bed.
+Then one old mammy would say, "Now Massa Johnny, I will hold the light so the Boggy Boos won't catch you", and she would tell me to run fast so they won't catch you.
 I surely ran.
-These things happened just hafere the things happened just before the
+These things happened just before the civil War.